Interface SH1106 1.3″ OLED with STM32 via I2C

 • The pins PB6 and PB7 are configured as SCL and SDA pins.

-The Connection is as shown Below
+The Connection between STM32 and Oled display is as shown Below

 As shown in the image above: